-The symbol on the right is the trefoil, formed by three interlocking circles.
-It is an ancient symbol for the Trinity.
-God is and always has been a triune God: three in one.
-The Son is eternally begotten of the Father.
+The symbol on the right is the triquetra, an ancient symbol for the Trinity.
+God is and always has been triune: three in one.
+The Son is eternally begotten of the Father: "Of the Father's love begotten, ere the worlds began to be, He is Alpha and Omega, he the Source, the Ending He."
 The Spirit eternally proceeds from the Father through the Son.
-The Trinity is a community of perfect love, goodness and fulfilment.
-Any love that we can experience is possible only because of the love which exists within the Trinity.
-The Trinity has no need of anything or anyone else-that includes us and this world.
+Before the story begins, God was already there as a community of perfect love, goodness and fulfilment.
+Any love that we experience is possible only because of the love which exists within the Trinity.
+This love has no need of anything or anyone else-that includes us and this world.

-The two symbols are set against a backdrop of cerulean blue, heavenly blue, the precious color that was used in medieval and renaissance art to represent heaven.
+These two symbols are set against a backdrop of cerulean blue, heavenly blue, the precious color that was used in medieval and renaissance art to represent heaven.
 What is heaven?
 Heaven is the realm where God is fully present.